01. Augmented Reality Technologies

 Users with full-sense proxies, like T's before he became a sphere, would mute their physical senses so they wouldn't be distracted by them.
 Full immersion proxies work by sending simulated senses to the brain via the plant.
 The plant stimulates the spinal axons in a way which corresponds with the intended sensation.
 The feeling of a particular virtual wood grain on a bare foot, for example.
 Stimulating all of a proxy's sensations together gives the brain the perceptions of a virtual body in just the same way that it is given perceptions of a physical body.
 With a good enough plant, the user wouldn't be able to tell the difference.

 Without tactile stimulation from a proxy, T would be able to feel his body like a ghost.
 His brain would rapidly habituate to the sensations coming in from his resting body, much like how people are usually unaware of most of their body.
+For example, your toes or scalp are unobtrusive most of the time.
+With the same regular stimulation, the conscious mind will simply ignore the body, just like the effects of a sensory deprivation tank.

 Thomas, like any proxy user who had taken common sense precautions, could entirely cut off his physical sensations, relatively safely.
 He has cameras in his apartment that would alert him of problems, and health sensors in his body that would detect significant dangers, so he wouldn't have to worry about his safety while he was projecting away from his physical body.
 The plant would also monitor the body's muted signals to make sure nothing went wrong, or maybe even to move body parts if they hurt or fall asleep.

-he brain, deprived of tactile sensation, will eventually start to hallucinate.
+The brain, deprived of tactile sensation, will eventually start to hallucinate.
 Occasionally giving it full body pulses should give the brain enough to work with to fix that.
 A simpler solution would simply be to let the body's own faint signals do the same, which is what T does.

 I imagine that plant users with penchants for lack of tactile sensation could develop cases of phantom limb syndrome, although that could be easily prevented by giving the brain some minor sensations to work with every once in a while.
 And curing it would be as simple as restoring limb sensation.